-The red arrows in the diagrams below represent the power flow in their respective modes of operation.
-These modes and many other special functions will be explained throughout this manual.
+The red arrows in the diagrams below represent the direction of power flow in the respective modes of operation.
+These modes and other special functions will be explained throughout this manual.

 Figure 1-1 Connection Points and Major Power Conversion Components of Conext XW+